BilgeAdam-Akademi-Students-Gen1/bilgeadam-students-gen1-main/README.md

 # bilgeadam-students

-A presentation website for my students from BilgeAdam Akademi
+A presentation website for my students from BilgeAdam Academy

 ## Demo